htrie/vin/README.md

-Vin - vi normalized - Vulkan streamlined text editor
+Vin - VI Normalized - Vulkan streamlined text editor

 My own attempt at a smaller vim, with:
 - only my commonly used bindings are supported